nimbella/docs/docs/deployer-spec.md

 ```

 The effect is to remove the entire package and all of its actions from the namespace when anything is deployed to the package.

+**Notes:**

+*   `clean` at the package level is not the same as specifying clean on each action of the package.
+At package level, the `clean` flag removes all actions from the package before deploying, even ones that are not being deployed by the present project.
+It also removes package parameters and annotations.
+The `clean` flag at the package level is only appropriate when you want the project to “own” a particular package outright.
+*   The `clean` flag on packages is ignored when the `--incremental` flag is specified.
+*   The `clean` flag on packages is also ignored when deployment of those packages is suppressed through the use of `--include` or `--exclude` flags on the command line.

 #### Setting the web property for all actions of a package